Zenobia: Empress and open rebellion

 An inscription, found in Palmyra and dated to August 271, called Zenobia eusebes (the pious); this title, used by Roman empresses, could be seen as a step by the queen toward an imperial title.
 Another contemporary inscription called her sebaste, the Greek equivalent of "empress" (Latin: Augusta), but also acknowledged the Roman emperor.
 Finally, Palmyra officially broke with Rome; the Alexandrian and Antiochian mints removed Aurelian's portrait from the coins in April 272, issuing new tetradrachms in the names of Vaballathus and Zenobia (who were called Augustus and Augusta, respectively).
 On Zenobia's antoninianus of 272, she appeared as a Roman ruler, depicting herself in the style of the Syrian Empresses: Julia Domna, Julia Mamaea and Julia Soaemias.
+Zenobia's use of images of Juno and Jupiter on her and her son's coins, respectively, reflected an attempt to present her and her son as supreme heads of Rome.

 The assumption of imperial titles by Zenobia signaled a usurpation: independence from, and open rebellion against, Aurelian.
 The timeline of events and why Zenobia declared herself empress is vague.
 In the second half of 271, Aurelian marched to the East, but was delayed by the Goths in the Balkans; this may have alarmed the queen, driving her to claim the imperial title.
 Zenobia also probably understood the inevitability of open conflict with Aurelian, and decided that feigning subordination would be useless; her assumption of the imperial title was used to rally soldiers to her cause.
 Aurelian's campaign seems to have been the main reason for the Palmyrene imperial declaration and the removal of his portrait from its coins.